gagandeepsinghkhanuja/Deep-Learning/README.md

-This repository is for all homeworks and project under the course BME 595: Deep Learning in Purdue University done in Fall 2018.
+This repository is for all homeworks under the course BME 595: Deep Learning in Purdue University done in Fall 2018.